ACOG “How I Practice” Video Series: Contraceptive Counseling

 The National Women’s Law Center (NWLC) has published new resources to help patients navigate the Affordable Care Act (ACA), including FAQs on enrollment, a comprehensive resource guide on getting coverage for birth control, and guidance on what to do if an employer objects to providing birth control coverage.
 NWLC also operates the Pill4Us hotline (1-866-PILL4US or firstname.lastname@example.org) which assists women having difficulty accessing contraceptive coverage.

-The contraceptive support website, Bedsider.org, has launched a special Bedsider Providers website designed for clinicians and others who provide sexual health information to young adults.
-Among the many helpful features of this site are a section featuring Bedsider resources for your practice including step-by-step instructions for setting up birth control and appointment reminders for your patients, shareable information and photos for use on your own website or in your practice, a “provider to provider" section with articles written by peers, and a “Bedsider Research” section that will highlight findings from various studies that have evaluated how Bedsider works for both patients and providers.
+The contraceptive support website Bedsider has launched a special Bedsider Providers website designed for clinicians and others who provide sexual health information to young adults.
+Among the features of this site are a section with educational materials for order, interactive tools for setting up birth control and appointment reminders and finding a health clinic, shareable information and photos for use on your own website or in your practice, a “provider to provider" section with articles written by peers, with a “Bedsider Research” section highlighting findings from studies that have evaluated how Bedsider works for both patients and providers.

-Bedsider and the Association of Reproductive Health Professionals (ARHP) have also partnered to create a LARC provider locator, a free web and mobile-friendly directory where women can find local providers who can insert an implant or an IUD.
+Bedsider and the Association of Reproductive Health Professionals (ARHP) have also partnered to create a "My Provider" locator, a free web and mobile-friendly directory where women can find local providers who can insert an implant or an IUD.
 If you would like to add your information to the provider locator, click here to register.

-CDC "App" for the US Medical Eligibility Criteria for Contraceptive Use
+CDC: US Medical Eligibility Criteria for Contraceptive Use iPhone/iPad Application